rkoron007/docker/readings/D2/dockerfile.md

  ---> 7184cc184ef8
 ```

+Be wary though!
+If you make a change in a Dockerfile once it's been built, Docker will see that change and then will **no longer use the cache** of image layers it had.
+That's why it is always good to put any layers you intend to change in the bottom of your Dockerfile.
+That way the beginning of your Dockerfile will be able to use the cache as much as possible.

 ## Logging in Dockerfiles
 Docker can handle all of our logging for us while building our images - we just need to tell it where to put those logs.
 You can use `stdout` and `stderr` in adding something like the following run command to your Dockerfile: